evilpaper/acme/README.md

 ## Roadmap

+- [x] Add a component layer for importing and exposing icons
-- [ ] Use shadcn/ui for all components
+- [ ] Use shadcn/ui for all components and move components to own folder
 - [ ] Login using Swedish BankID
 - [ ] Payment using Swedish Swish
 - [ ] Subscriptions using Stripe